The 18th Annual Real Heroes Awards is a celebration honoring local heroes for courage, compassion and leadership!

 9:00 a.m. - 10:00 a.m.
 PST

 Watch the 2020 San Diego and Imperial Counties Virtual Real Heroes Awards live on Friday, September 25, 2020 from 9:00 a.m. - 10:00 a.m.
 PST at SDHEROES.givesmart.com

 Click here for more information about our 2019 Real Heroes honorees.

 For more event information, including details about sponsorships and ticket sales, please contact Leah VanLeeuwen at firstname.lastname@example.org.

 Animal Welfare: An animal that has protected a human or another animal in a time of need, or a person who has rescued an animal from a traumatic situation.

-Community Partner: A local organization that has administered exceptional safety and preparedness measures to protect staff and prepare for emergencies.
+Community Partner: A local organization or individual that has administered exceptional safety and preparedness measures to protect staff and prepare for emergencies.

 Fire and Rescue: A professional rescuer (firefighter, EMS personnel, etc.) whose lifesaving action went beyond the scope of his or her job to help another in critical need.

 Gift of Life: An individual or group that supports the lifesaving mission of the American Red Cross through blood or platelet donations or an individual or group that inspires others to donate blood or platelets.